-You’re here looking for Clash of Clans alternatives because developer Supercell’s offering has you hooked, right?
-It is one of the most popular strategy games for people who like gameplay which tests their decision-making skills and situational awareness.
+You’re here looking for games like Clash of Clans because developer Supercell’s offering has you hooked, right?
+COC is one of the most popular strategy games for people who like gameplay which tests their decision-making skills and situational awareness.
 Supercell released it for iOS in 2012, and it came to Android in 2013.
 Those of you who’ve been fans since day one may want to play some other alternatives if you haven’t already.
-Find out how well you perform in other games that are similar to Clash of Clans.
+Find out how well you perform in other substitutes of the game in question.
 Are your defensive moves as smooth in different settings?
 Can you still launch a powerful offensive?
 What about your resource-building skills?

 1. Call of Duty: Heroes

 If you’re a diehard fan of Call of Duty the way it is, you’re skimming the wrong list.
-Check out our recommendations for the best offline shooting games for Android instead.
+Check out our recommendations for playing shotting games offline instead.
 As you will find in Clash of Clans, there’s no cross-hair involved in COD: Heroes.
 You won’t be looking at your enemies from the right side of a firearm.
 You will be using the skills you’ve perfected in Clash of Clans to build impenetrable bases strategically.

 You will also be required to launch drone attacks, forge alliances and raise a band of elite soldiers under your command.
 As the game’s name suggests, you will be able to control a range of heroes from the franchise such as Harper, Price, and Soap, level them up and unlock some exciting abilities.
-Is it exactly like Clash of Clans?
+Is it exactly like the game in question?
 Well, it could be if you completely ignored its COD theme.
 It includes PvP, Challenge, Campaign and Survival modes.

 2. Castle Clash

 If you’re merely looking for a Clash of Clans clone as opposed to an entirely new experience in mobile strategy games, Castle Clash: Brave Squads by IGG is a top contender in this lineup.
 In it, you’re charged with fortifying your village and defending it against oncoming enemies.
-The aesthetics of the two titles are very similar.
-But Castle Clash offers more challenging gameplay as compared to Clash of Clans.
+The aesthetics of the two games are very similar.
+But Castle Clash offers more challenging gameplay.

 The former involves more playing time and interesting mini-games on the side, while the latter will mostly have you playing in short bursts of a few minutes at a time.
 In Castle Clash, you can hire, train and upgrade Heroes who will lead your armies into battle.
 The game features PvP as well as co-operative modes.
 It also has mythical creatures like dragons that you can use to keep your people safe.
 It was recently updated with a Hero named Professor Ribbit, a new Pet Glacie, fresh Hero Skins, Friendly Wheel and bug fixes.